 App stores commission rates under scrutinyAs of July 2022, the standard commission rates on revenues generated from apps hosted on the Apple App Store and the Google Play Store were set at 30 percent.
 However, between the end of 2020 and mid-2021, both Apple and Google were forced to address the criticism of their app store policies.
 In 2020, the European Union drafted the Digital Market Act, with the purpose of ensuring a healthy degree of competition in the tech environment.
 In December 2022, Apple was reported to start planning to allow sideloading and the presence of alternative app stores on its devices.
 In August 2021, the United States Senate presented the Open Apps Market Act to reduce tech giants‘ control over the digital app market.
-In the same month, South Korea amended the Telecommunication Business Act, which will allow app developers to use third-party in-app payment methods.
-The latest news report that an antitrust case against Apple has been presented to the Competition Commission of India.
+As regulations are expected to promote competition in the tech and mobile environment, in March 2023, Microsoft was reported to preparing to launch a new mobile gaming store, which will compete with the Apple App Store and the Google Play Store.

 In 2026, mobile app spending is forecasted to reach 161 billion U.S. dollars and 72 billion U.S. dollars on the Apple App Store and the Google Play Store, respectively.
 While both Google and Apple started applying some changes in their app store policies in 2021, like lowering commission fees for small publishers generating less than 1 million U.S. dollars in yearly revenues, the two tech giants might face additional restrictions and limitations in all their major markets.
 In the case of Apple, in 2021, the company updated its App Store policies, allowing developers to offer alternative payment methods.
 In 2022, Apple updated its review guidelines, requiring developers to share more information about collecting and using data, including disclosing the types of collected data and how it's used.